IFRCGo/cbs/Source/Example/readme.md

 - A .NET Core backend
 - A Node.js/Angular.js frontend

-If you want to try the example application end-to-end (from interacting with the UI to seeing data being stored in the database), you will need to build and run all these three components.
+If you want to try the example application end-to-end (from interacting with the UI to seeing data being stored in the database), you will need to build and run all three components above.
 If you are a frontend developer and you don't really care if data is persisted, you can ignore the database step.
 If you are a backend developer who is happy with trying out APIs through Swagger, you can ignore the frontend step.

 Let's take a look at how to build and run each part of the application!